 The new year began with the arrival of a new PhD student to the UNESCO Chair in Life Cycle and Climate Change ESCI-UPF: Ilija Sazdovski (b.
 Skopje, Macedonia).

 Ilija holds a BS in Mathematics and Physics from the University of Ss.
 Cyril and Methodius and a MS in Ecological Economics from the Integrated Business Institute at Skopje.
-He is a member of the International Association of Energy Engineers and between 2012 and 2018 he was part of the Scientific Advisory Board of the Conference for Sustainable Development of Energy, Water and Environmental Systems.
-Ilija is also author of the National Energy Monitoring System for local self-governments, and co-author of the III National Energy Efficiency Action Plan 2016-2018 for Macedonia.
+He is a member of the International Association of Energy Engineers and between 2012 and 2018 he was part of the Scientific Advisory Board of the Conference for Sustainable Development of Energy, Water, and Environmental Systems.
+Ilija is also the author of the National Energy Monitoring System for local self-governments, and co-author of the III National Energy Efficiency Action Plan 2016-2018 for Macedonia.

 What led you to do a PhD in the field of environmental engineering?

 I am an environmentalist, and I have worked in the environmental sector for the last 15 years.
 I started as a volunteer in an environmental NGO when I was a student, and my career has progressed in this field as a project developer and implementer, engaged by USAID, UNDP, and GIZ, providing technical assistance to different stakeholders in the field of energy and climate.
-Before joining the Chair, I was working as an International expert for the establishment of National Monitoring Reporting and Verification System for greenhouse gases in Armenia engaged by United Nations.
+Before joining the Chair, I was working as an International Expert for the establishment of the National Monitoring Reporting and Verification System for greenhouse gases in Armenia engaged by the United Nations.
 Thus, starting a PhD in the field of environmental engineering is a logical step forward.